JacobBersheba89/Python_great_tools/README.md

-<h1>PYTHON_EXPERIMETALS</h1>
+🐍 <h1>PYTHON_EXPERIMETALS</h1> 🐍
---I'm trying to point everything towards python.
+// I'm trying to point everything towards python.
 All new experiences show how usable, variable, all-encompassing, fun and above all how fast python can be.
-I'm really surprised that a lot of complex kernels don't run on python.--
+I'm really surprised that a lot of complex kernels don't run on python.//

 ## 1 ##